eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

     In this group, presentation and naming properties are collected.
 Most of the properties are straight forward to use, other properties provide more complex features, such as table reports.

-### Provide Workflow Trigger

-Integrates a workflow trigger button in order to execute workflows from or with this resource.

-Used Path: `shui:provideWorkflowTrigger`

 ### Name